-- 1. Please complete the worksheet named "G-9 Capacity Utilisation". - You must provide this list in electronic format using the template provided. - If you have used formulas to complete this worksheet, these formulas must be retained.
+- 1. Please complete the worksheet named "G-9 Capacity Utilisation". - You must provide this list in electronic format using the template provided. - If you have used formulas to complete this worksheet, these formulas must be retained. - 2.

-Formulas are linked to the supporting worksheet "production details" in the same file. - 2.
 Explain how the production capacity and capacity utilisation has been calculated.